oixel/isa-design/src/projects/towers.md

 <ImageTile src="/src/assets/images/TestImage.jpg" alt="A really poor quality image of the side of a skyscraper" />

 This is a great example that you can not only import images from the internet, but also from the assets folder!
 Super cool!
-Now let us test whethere there is a limit for the line.
+Now let us test whether there is a limit for the line.
 <br />
 It does not seem that there is...
 I guess nothing is stopping the freedom of word in this domain!
 Wah hoo!<br /> Does that work?